Be our member and get voucher discount until 15%

 As guest arrivals take place all through the day depending on flights, you are welcome to board when you arrive and spend some time looking around Sorong, gearing up, etc. Following the boat and safety briefing, it’s overnight to the Dampier Strait area.

 Day 2-4: The next 3 days will be spent around the Dampier Strait, the strait between the island of Waigeo, the Bird’s Head peninsula, and the northern side of Batanta Island.
-The Dampier Strait is known for the variety of diving, from giant mantas to mangroves, beautiful reefs, many pinnacles, and seamounts covered in schooling fish, aggregations of sweetlips, schooling barracudas, schools of bump head parrotfish, massive schools of fusiliers, and lots of wobbegongs sharks.
+The Dampier Strait is known for the variety of diving, from giant mantas to mangroves, beautiful reefs, many pinnacles, and seamounts covered in schooling fish, aggregations of sweetlips, schooling barracudas, schools of bumphead parrotfish, massive schools of fusiliers, and lots of wobbegong sharks.
 It is also a great location for critters and macro subjects, with several species of pygmy seahorses, and a large variety of nudibranchs.
 There are also several jetties to do some great night dives, where we can see raja epaulet sharks, toadfish, frogfish, and crocodile fish.

 In the afternoon, between dives, we can visit several traditional Papuan villages, meet the locals and walk on white sandy beaches.